Yvonne Prettner Solon

-Yvonne Prettner Solon (born February 3, 1946) is an American politician who served as the 47th lieutenant governor of Minnesota, from 2011 to 2015.
+Yvonne Prettner Solon (born February 3, 1946) is an American politician who served from 2011 to 2015 as the 47th lieutenant governor of Minnesota.
 She is the sixth consecutive woman to serve in that capacity and is a member of the Democratic-Farmer-Labor Party.
-She served with Governor Mark Dayton, who successfully ran for reelection, while she chose to retire at the end of her term.
+She served with Governor Mark Dayton during his first term in office, after which she retired.

 Education

 Prettner Solon completed her secondary education at Stanbrook Hall Preparatory School, a Roman Catholic school for girls in Duluth, Minnesota.
 She received a B.S.D. and a M.A. from the University of Minnesota Duluth.

 State Senate

 Prettner Solon was a member of the Minnesota Senate representing District 7, which includes portions of St. Louis County in the northeastern part of the state.
 She was first elected in a January 2002 special election held after the death of her husband, Senator Sam Solon, on December 28, 2001.
 She was reelected in 2002 and 2006.
 Her special legislative concerns included economic development, education, health care, the environment, transportation, and jobs.